K-PaaS/application-platform-guide-eng/user_guide/development_application/nodejs.md

 ![2-2-1-4]

-- Enter or select the installation path and click "Next" button to continue the process.
+- Enter or select the installation path and click the "Next" button to continue the process.
 For this example, the installation path was set to C:\Program Files\nodejs\.

 ![2-2-1-5]